headercom

 Suppose you apply for a new credit card.
 Your CIBIL report impacts the amount you can get based on your requirements.
 With a higher score, you can get a lower interest rate from the lender.
 Overall, it is used to determine the credit limit.
 If the score shows evidence of financial issues, the lender might consider lowering the loan limit.

-How Much Score Is a Good Credit Score?
+How Much Score is a Good Credit Score?

 Before you understand a credit report, learn how good a credit score matters.
 Most lenders consider 750 or above as a good credit score.
 The following points demonstrate the score bands based on their categories and meaning: